 It’s notable in The Nightingale that a male character was permitted the opportunity, unlike the main female character, to take action for crimes done unto others rather than themselves.
 To the extent that this is a comment on cyclical violence as a male phenomenon again this observation is not a criticism nor aspersion on a good film that people should see.
 However if Australian screen bodies really want to champion the role of women in the screen industry they might consider too granting the type of role to a woman that is all too often only granted to men.
 Just a thought.

-Judy and Punch screens as part of the Sydney Film Festival on Thursday 13 June at 6:30PM at the Randwick Ritz, as part of the Travelling Film Festival on Friday August 2 in Wollongong, Friday August 23 in Huskisson and Friday August 30 in Sawtell and Sunday November 3 in Nambour, as part of the Melbourne International Film Festival on August 4th at 2:30PM at the MCEC, August 6th at 6:30PM at the Sofitel Melbourne and August 16th at 4PM at the Capitol and as part of CinefestOz on August 30 at 8:15PM and September 1 at 6:30PM at Orana Cinemas, as part of the Darwin International Film Festival on September 20, as part of the Brisbane International Film Festival on October 3 & 11 and as part of the Byron Bay Film Festival on Saturday October 19, Sunday October 20, Wednesday October 23, Friday October 25 and Saturday October 26.
+Judy and Punch screens as part of the Sydney Film Festival on Thursday 13 June at 6:30PM at the Randwick Ritz, as part of the Travelling Film Festival on Friday August 2 in Wollongong, Friday August 23 in Huskisson, Friday August 30 in Sawtell and Sunday November 3 in Nambour, as part of the Melbourne International Film Festival on August 4th at 2:30PM at the MCEC, August 6th at 6:30PM at the Sofitel Melbourne and August 16th at 4PM at the Capitol, as part of CinefestOz on August 30 at 8:15PM and September 1 at 6:30PM at Orana Cinemas, as part of the Darwin International Film Festival on September 20, as part of the Brisbane International Film Festival on October 3 & 11 and as part of the Byron Bay Film Festival on Saturday October 19, Sunday October 20, Wednesday October 23, Friday October 25 and Saturday October 26.
 The Nightingale screens as part of the Sydney Film Festival on Sunday 16 June at 6:15PM at the Hayden Orpheum Cremorne and as part of the Melbourne International Film Festival on August 4th at 8:30PM at the MCEC, on August 14th at 9PM at the Astor Theatre and on August 18 at 6:30PM at Kino and will be in cinemas from August 29 and will be in cinemas from November 21 and screens as part of Screenwave on January 14

 For our interview with ‘Judy and Punch’ Director Mirrah Foulkes see here